NEW REPORT: Re-Remembering the Mis-Remembered Left: The Left’s Strategy and Tactics To Transform America©

 - It is fully integrated into larger political warfare efforts

-• In a Mass Line strategy, political engagements meet the people where they are.
+- In Mass Line strategies, political engagements meet the people where they are.
 Through gentle nudges over time, passive participants become active.
 At first, a target may only be asked to sign a petition or provide an email or mailing address.
 From that point, the subject becomes the recipient of sustained communications related to the issues of the originating petition.
 While an individual may not be politically active, that person—through the supporting consumption of mass market media—will become more susceptible to activist messaging and discontent.
-The overarching goal of this line of effort is the development and reinforcement of a mass line as it builds the counter-state within the state; complete with its own replacement legal, cultural, and social norms that operate in parallel with that of the host culture’s.
+The overarching goal of this line of effort is the development and reinforcement of a mass line as it builds the counter-state within the state; complete with its own bundle of replacement legal, cultural, and social norms that operate in parallel with that of the host culture’s.

 - The reason America’s current toolbox of responses is perilous is because it accepts mass line concepts of America as the terms of engagement.
 When, for example, mainstream Americans are manipulated into responding to mass line narratives from within those narratives, a (dialectical) paradox sets in where the highly ideological thrust of the Left’s ambitions are made to sound normal while mainstream defenses of America sound shrill, rigid, and even ideological.